samplejs/samplejs.github.io/samples/_posts/2000-01-05-advanced-functions.md

 ##function overloading

-The aim of function overloading is to have several implementations a functions based upon the functions provided.
+The aim of function overloading is to have several implementations of a function, that have different behaviours based upon the arguments provided.
 To achieve this `arguments.length` can be used to identify the number of arguments supplied:

 {% include codepen-sample.html title="advanced functions - function overloading" slug="HEdvC" %}